An MBA in Strategy or Business Development can help students diagnose business problems and develop the best solution.

 Although the school doesn’t offer a specialized MBA in Strategy, its MBA offers, as part of its core curriculum, classes such as “Competitive Strategy” and “Strategic Marketing and Management.”
 It also offers a handful of strategy courses as part of its elective selections.
 According to the school, in recent years, over one-quarter of HKU's MBA class have gone into functional roles in strategy, planning, or consulting.View School Profile

-Some 10 percent of Cambridge’s MBA class of 2019 went into business development roles, and 19 percent went into related corporate planning / strategy positions.
+Some 10 percent of Cambridge’s MBA class of 2020 went into business development roles, and 19 percent went into related corporate planning / strategy positions.
 The school offers an MBA concentration in Strategy, as well as some strategy-themed courses as part of its core curriculum.View School Profile

 Fudan does not offer a specialized MBA in Strategy; however, it does include some elective courses covering topics in strategy, including “Global Strategic Marketing” and “Enterprise Development Management.”
-Combined, almost 16 percent of Fudan’s MBA class of 2019 went into strategy or business development roles.View School Profile
+In recent years, some 14-16 percent of Fudan’s MBA classes have gone into strategy or business development roles.View School Profile

 Marshall MBA students can choose to pursue strategy-oriented electives from the school’s department of management and organization.
 Marshall MBAs also have the option of pursing a Graduate Certificate in Strategy and Management Consulting, which covers the tools, concepts, and frameworks that will help them develop their strategic skills.
-Of the school’s 2018 MBA class, 16 percent went into functional roles in consulting, which includes strategic planning positions.View School Profile
+Of the school’s 2020 MBA class, 34 percent went into functional roles in consulting, which includes strategic planning positions.View School Profile